joebb97/joebb97/README.md

-### Hi there! 👋 I'm Joey
+### Hi there!
+I'm Joey

-- ⚡️ I'm software engineer with a passion for **systems software** and **computer security**.
+- I'm software engineer with a passion for **systems software** and **computer security**.
-- 🔒 My day job is working on [Cloudflare Gateway](https://blog.cloudflare.com/tag/gateway/)
+- My day job is working on [Cloudflare Gateway](https://blog.cloudflare.com/tag/gateway/).
+At work I'm focused on all things Rust, Go, and Linux.
-- 🌱 I’m currently trying to learn kernel networking development and embedded rust.
+- I’m also currently trying to learn kernel networking development and embedded rust.
-- 💬 Talk with me about lifelong learning, the growth mindset, diversity bonuses, and making engineering inclusive to all.
-- 😄 Pronouns: He/Him.
+- Pronouns: He/Him.